-- By establishing the emergency planning districts the same as the Cal EMA Mutual Aid Regions
+- By establishing the emergency planning districts the same as the Cal OES Mutual Aid Regions

 - Appointing 6 LEPCs one for each planning district and supervising and coordinating their activities

-- Establishing procedures for receiving and processing requests from the public for hazardous materials information, as administered by Cal EMA and CUPAs
+- Establishing procedures for receiving and processing requests from the public for hazardous materials information, as administered by Cal OES and CUPAs

-- Receiving disclosure notification from facilities handling hazardous materials when they are subject to EPCRA requirements, as administered by Cal EMA and CUPAs.
+- Receiving disclosure notification from facilities handling hazardous materials when they are subject to EPCRA requirements, as administered by Cal OES and CUPAs.
 Click on the folllowing link for Spill Notification information.

-- Notifying the U.S. EPA Administrator of facilities subject to EPCRA requirements, as administered by Cal EMA
+- Notifying the U.S. EPA Administrator of facilities subject to EPCRA requirements, as administered by Cal OES

-- Reviewing emergency response plans and make recommendations necessary to ensure coordination with emergency response plans of other emergency planning jurisdictions, as administered by Cal EMA.
+- Reviewing emergency response plans and make recommendations necessary to ensure coordination with emergency response plans of other emergency planning jurisdictions, as administered by Cal OES.

-The SERC Chair is the Secretary of Cal EMA: The SERC address is:
+The SERC Chair is the Secretary of Cal OES: The SERC address is: